zenithlel/DeFi-Projects-Studies/Wonderland.md

 <h3> Wonderland Submission for layer3.xyz</h3>

-I hope this qualifies, Wonderland had a lot history that I wrote a whole topic about it I used wonderland for my own, and I submitted late to be safe.
+I hope this qualifies, Wonderland had a lot history that I wrote a whole topic about it.

+I used wonderland for my own, and I submitted late to be safe.

 Resources: I intereviewed many of wonderland team members, community, This guide was put after careful intereviews with wonderland team in their discord